 Middle Eastern, Latin American and African people

-Health needs assessment of Middle Eastern, Latin American and African (MELAA) people living in the Auckland region (pdf 2.84 MB)
+Health Needs Assessment of Middle Eastern, Latin American and African People Living in the Auckland Region (PDF, 5.6 MB)

 In 2006, 1 percent of the New Zealand population identified as MELAA and half of them lived in Auckland.
 They are one of the fastest growing population groups and has unique health needs not entirely met by mainstream health services.

 Adults and children who enter New Zealand as immigrants require assessment in regard to their vaccination requirements.
-The New Zealand immunisation schedule is in the Immunisation Handbook 2011.
+See Immunisation of special groups in the Immunisation Handbook.

 Mental Health Issues for Asians in New Zealand: A Literature Review

 Completing the first phase of a three-phase Asian project, this review was commissioned by the Mental Health Commissioner in response to changes in the New Zealand population over the previous 15 years.
 It highlights the importance of improving the responsiveness of mental health services to the needs of Asian people.
 The review covers literature published since 1990 on Asian immigrants, refugees and foreign fee-paying students in New Zealand, addresses five key topics, and is substantiated by a 15-page bibliography.